 - Establishing true self-acceptance

-- Letting go of negative thought patterns
+- Recognizing when the negative mind has taken over and letting go of negative thought patterns

 - Growing your confidence to speak your truth without causing harm

 - Creating a sense of belonging

 - Establishing healthy relationships with ourselves and others